wein.plus

 Meteorology

-Term (ancient Greek: study of the heavenly bodies) for the study of physical and chemical processes in the atmosphere.
-Its best-known areas of application are climatology (laws of climate) and weather forecasting.
-In addition to atmospheric physics, climate research and the improvement of weather forecasting methods, meteorology also studies chemical processes (e.g. ozone formation, greenhouse gases) in the atmosphere and observes atmospheric celestial phenomena.
-It is counted among the earth sciences and at universities is often affiliated with the institutes of geophysics or the respective faculty of physics.
-The picture shows the cloud front of an approaching thunderstorm with an impending storm.
-See also decarbonisation (reduction of carbon dioxide emissions), thunderstorms, climate, climate change, precipitation and weather.
+Term (ancient Greek: study of supernatural things or celestial bodies) for the study of physical and chemical processes in the Earth's atmosphere.
+The best-known areas of application are climatology (laws of climate) and weather forecasting.
+In addition to atmospheric physics, climate research and the improvement of weather forecasting methods, chemical processes (e.g. ozone formation, greenhouse gases) in the atmosphere are also investigated and atmospheric celestial phenomena are observed.
+It is part of the earth sciences and is often affiliated to the institutes of geophysics or the respective faculty of physics at universities.
+Meteorology not only deals with the troposphere up to an altitude of 15 kilometres (the lowest layer of the atmosphere), but also with the stratosphere up to an altitude of 50 kilometres.
+Weather events take place in the lower 10 kilometres or so.

 Voices of our members